 - b.
 Travel via Rental Vehicles.
-Reimbursement will be provided for the cost of a rental vehicle used for business purposes if such use is approved by the Commission, Executive Officer or Appointing Authority.
-Reimbursement will not be provided for the additional costs incurred if any employee purchased any additional insurance or signs a Collision Damage Waiver (CDW) when renting a vehicle for San Bernardino LAFCO business.
+Reimbursement will be provided for the cost of a rental vehicle used for business purposes if such use is approved by the Executive Officer or Appointing Authority.
+Reimbursement will not be provided for the additional costs incurred if any employee/Commissioner purchased any additional insurance or signs a Collision Damage Waiver (CDW) when renting a vehicle for San Bernardino LAFCO business.
 Requests for reimbursement for gasoline for rental vehicles must be accompanied by a copy of the rental agreement or rental receipt and gasoline receipt. - c.
 Travel via Ride-Share Service, Taxi, or Public/Mass Transit.
-Reimbursement will be provided for the cost of using a rideshare service, (e.g., Uber or Lyft), taxi, or public/mass transit (e.g., bus, streetcar, and ferry) if such expenses are incurred for County business and approved by the appointing authority. - d.
+Reimbursement will be provided for the cost of using a rideshare service, (e.g., Uber or Lyft), taxi, or public/mass transit (e.g., bus, streetcar, and ferry) if such expenses are incurred for San Bernardino LAFCO business and approved by the Executive Officer or Appointing Authority. - d.
 Incidental Travel Expenses.
-Reimbursement will be provided for the cost of incidental travel expenses such as bridge tolls, road tolls and parking fees if such expenses are incurred as part of County business and approved by the appointing authority.
-Valet parking will not be reimbursed unless self-parking is not available or security is a concern. - (2) Travel via air - a.
+Reimbursement will be provided for the cost of incidental travel expenses such as bridge tolls, road tolls and parking fees if such expenses are incurred as part of San Bernardino LAFCO business and approved by the Executive Officer or Appointing Authority.

+Valet parking will not be reimbursed unless self-parking is not available or security is a concern.

+- (2) Travel via air - a.
 Commercial Aircraft.
-When commercial aircraft transportation is approved, the "cost of public carrier" shall mean the cost of air coach class rate including tax and security surcharges.
+When commercial aircraft transportation is approved, reimbursement shall be limited to the cost of public carrier.
+The "cost of public carrier" shall mean the cost of air coach or economy class rate including tax and security surcharges.
+Airline government and group rates must be used when available.
 Travel via charter aircraft shall be limited to emergencies, or when other types of transportation are impractical or more expensive.
-Specific prior approval for travel via aircraft must be obtained from the Commission or Executive Officer.
+Specific prior approval for travel via aircraft must be obtained from the Commission or Executive Officer. - b.

-- b.
 Private Aircraft.
-When private aircraft transportation is approved by the Appointing Authority, reimbursement will be as follows: - i.
-Reimbursement for use of aircraft owned or rented and flown by San Bernardino LAFCO personnel will be for equivalent road miles at the first mile rate of the current private automobile use reimbursement schedule.
-Landing or tie-down fees will be reimbursed similar to auto parking charges. - ii.
-Reimbursement for trips to and from the following destinations will be limited to the cost of public carrier except when justified by unusual circumstances as determined by the San Bernardino LAFCO Executive Officer or designee: Oakland, Sacramento, San Francisco and San Jose. - iii.
+When private aircraft transportation is approved by the Executive Officer or Appointing Authority, reimbursement will be as follows: - i.
+Reimbursement for use of aircraft owned or rented and flown by San Bernardino LAFCO employee/Commissioner will be for equivalent road miles at the first mile rate of the current private automobile use reimbursement schedule.
+Landing or tie-down fees will be reimbursed similar to auto parking charges. - Reimbursement for trips to and from the following destinations will be limited to the cost of public carrier except when justified by unusual circumstances as determined by the Executive Officer or designee: Oakland, Sacramento, San Francisco and San Jose. - iii.
 Authorized charter flights with a licensed charter service providing the aircraft and pilot will be reimbursed at actual cost.
 Charter flights must be individually approved by the Commission prior to departure. - iv.
 The employee/Commissioner or owner of the aircraft must maintain on file, with the San Bernardino LAFCO Office, a current policy for aviation comprehensive general liability insurance, which includes San Bernardino LAFCO as an additional insured and covers all operations performed by or on behalf of the employee or owner of the aircraft for bodily injury and property damage with a combined single limit of not less than one million dollars (\$1,000,000), per occurrence and two million dollars (\$2,000,000), general aggregate.